 Your plants are still quite small

-If you want to keep propagating and vegging plants in a single tent, use a Secret Jardin Lodge tent.
+If you want to propagate and veg plants in a single tent, you can use something like a BAY6 DP160.

-Most growers will be using 600W lights (and larger)
+Most growers will be using 600W LED grow lights (and larger)

 You need a tent that’s high enough for plants to grow to their full size.
-Most main grow tents are at least 2m high for this reason.
+Most full-sized grow tents are at least 2.0m high for this reason.

 3. What’s your budget?

-Once you know the size and number of tents you need, it comes down to costs.
+Once you know the size and number of tents you need, it comes down to cost.

-Better made tents may cost more, but they also last longer and help boost yields.
+These grow tents last longer and help to increase the size of your yields.
 Invest in a better tent from day dot and you'll save money in the long run.

 Here are the best indoor growing tents you can buy for each budget: